-Effective January 1, 2024, all Trustees receive a quarterly retainer of \$31,000, plus \$12,500 for each regular quarterly Board meeting attended.
+Effective April 1, 2025, the quarterly retainer received by all Trustees will be reduced to \$30,000, plus \$12,500 for each regular quarterly Board meeting attended.
+Prior to April 1, 2025, all Trustees receive a quarterly retainer of \$31,000.
 Trustees receive \$5,000 for each non-quarterly special Board meeting attended.
 Trustees receive \$5,000 for each non-quarterly special Committee meeting attended for which a corresponding non-quarterly special Board meeting is not held.
 The Chairman of the Board and the Chairman of the Audit Committee also receive an additional quarterly retainer of \$7,500 and \$6,000, respectively.
 The Chairman of the Nominating and Governance Committee receives an additional quarterly retainer of \$2,000.
-Previously, all Trustees received a quarterly retainer of \$33,500, plus \$12,500 for each regular or special in-person Board or Committee meeting attended, and \$4,000 for each special telephonic Board or Committee meeting attended.
-The Chairman of the Board and the Chairman of the Audit Committee also received an additional quarterly retainer of \$5,000.
 The Trustees are also reimbursed for all reasonable out-of-pocket expenses relating to attendance at meetings.
-For the fiscal year ended October 31, 2023, the Trustees received the following compensation:
+For the fiscal year ended October 31, 2024, the Trustees received the following compensation: